-Government says the increment is a fulfillment of its promise out of the National Harmonization exercise that government says, is intended to fill in the gap created as a result of the on-going retirement.
+government says, is intended to fill in the gap created as a result of the on-going retirement.

-The government notes that the employment represents initial recruitment of over 2000 voluntary teachers who have meaningfully been contributing toward the

-Certificate, while 35 hold Bcertificate from the rural teacher training academy.
-The monthly wage bill of the new teacher is estimated at US\$124,000 or US1, 488,000 per annum.

-In term of county placement, 796 of the teachers will be assigned outside of Montserrado, which will include everal local and foreign-owned businesses have accused the Minister of Commerce, Mawine G. Diggs, of refusing to grant them Import, Permit Declaration in order to bring in frozen foods.
+The government notes that the employment represents initial recruitment of over 2000 voluntary teachers who have meaningfully been bachelor degree in education, 163 are A certificate, 470 are C-Certificate, while 35 hold Bcertificate from the rural teacher training academy.
+The monthly wage bill of the new teacher is estimated at US\$124,000 or US1, 488,000 per everal local and foreign-owned businesses have accused the Minister of Commerce, Mawine G. Diggs, of refusing to grant them Import, Permit Declaration in order to bring in frozen foods.